Complaints car wreckers 'an eyesore'

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A Milton businessman says he is getting fed up with complaints his recycling business is an "eyesore".
+A businessman says he is getting fed up with complaints his recycling business is an "eyesore".

 Kiwi Auto Parts (also trading as Otago Wreckers) was opened on the site of Milton’s disused flour mill and wool processor in 2019 by owner-operator Bill Barekzai, who said that alongside continual criticism and complaints, they were regularly targeted for harassment, theft and a suspected arson attack in 2020.